 This same advice applies for the cruise ship engines.
 While the loud, constant noises of the machinery might not bother some, it can keep others up all night.
 If you’re sensitive to noise or movement, I would suggest staying near the front of the ship or mid-ship.

 I’ve had personal experience with this one and it was definitely my worst cabin.
-On my latest cruise to Cozumel, I ended up near one of those metal plates in the hallway.
+On my Western Caribbean cruise, I ended up near one of those metal plates in the hallway.
 I think it was one of those big heavy fire doors.
 The first and last days were miserable as everyone with a carry-on click-clacked across that dang plate!

 Because of this, try to avoid booking rooms near crew service entrances, major promenades, staircases and elevators.
 Trust me, this will save you from a lot of sleepless nights!